 Tony Sipelli became indignant, clenching his fists as he spoke.

 “This is ridiculous, Agent Hanko.
 Four years ago?
-The lobby of Chicago Digital Consultants is open to the public.
+The lobby of Chicago Cyber Engineering is open to the public.
 Anybody can walk in there.
 Maybe there was a lapse in security, or this individual was looking for a bathroom!”

 Carolina took over the questioning.
 She had pages of notes in front of her.